 Week 3: Oct.
 15–19: It’s Everyone’s Job to Ensure Online Safety at Work

 When you are on the job – whether it’s at a corporate office, local restaurant, healthcare provider, academic institution or government agency ‒ your organization’s online safety and security are a responsibility we all share.
-And, as the lines between our work and daily lives become increasingly blurred, it more important than ever to be certain that smart cybersecurity carries over between the two.
+And, as the lines between our work and daily lives become increasingly blurred, it is more important than ever to be certain that smart cybersecurity carries over between the two.
 Week 3 will focus on cybersecurity workforce education, training and awareness while emphasizing risk management, resistance and resilience.
 NCSA’s CyberSecure My Business™ will shed light on how small and medium-sized businesses can protect themselves, their employees and their customers against the most prevalent threats.

 Week 4: Oct.
 22–26: Safeguarding the Nation’s Critical Infrastructure